PgBiel/elembic/src/fields.typ

   let has-required-fields = required-pos-fields-amount + required-named-fields.len() != 0

   // If we allow unknown named fields, we still need to check whether a
-  // positional field was accidentally specified as a named field. let is-unknown-named-field = if allow-unknown-fields {
+  // positional or synthesized field was accidentally specified as a named field. let is-unknown-named-field = if allow-unknown-fields {
-    f => f in all-fields and f not in named-fields
-  } else {
+    f => f in all-fields and f not in user-named-fields } else {
-    f => f not in named-fields
+    f => f not in user-named-fields
   }

   // Disable typechecking anyway if all fields are 'any'
   //
   // Have a separate typecheck option so type information can be kept in fields
+  // even if typechecking is undesirable
+  // Note: we don't parse args for synthesized fields, so we can exclude them when
-  // even if typechecking is undesirable let typecheck = typecheck and all-fields.values().any(f => f.typeinfo.type-kind != "any")
+  // checking whether we will typecheck when parsing args let typecheck = typecheck and user-fields.values().any(f => f.typeinfo.type-kind != "any")

   // Parse args (no typechecking) let parse-args-no-typechecking(args, include-required: true) = {